A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Counterfactual Analysis Using Game-Theoretic Models

-Hence $\rho_\sigma(A\mid w)$ indicates the probability of the action profile being chosen from $A$ when the payoff state is $W = w$, and the actions are drawn by the decision rule $\sigma$.
+Hence, $\rho_\sigma(A\mid w)$ indicates the probability of the action profile realizing in the set $A$ when the payoff state is $W = w$, and the actions are drawn by the decision rule $\sigma$.
+For example, in an entry game where firms $i=1,...,n$ are deciding whether to enter ($Y_i = 1$) or not ($Y_i = 0$), and this depends on market and firm-level characteristics $W = w$, then $\rho_\sigma(A \mid w)$ is the probability of the entry profile $(Y_1,...,Y_n)$ being realized in $A$ given market conditions $w$.

-The econometrician observes only one action profile $Y$ from the game $G$, even when there are multiple equilibria in this game.
-In order to complete the description of how $Y$ is generated, let us introduce a generic form of the equilibrium selection rule.
-For a game $G$, and $w \in \mathbb{W}$, we define the \bi{equilibrium selection rule} (denoted by $e_G(\cdot\mid w)$) to be a conditional distribution on $\Sigma_{\mathsf{BCE}}(G)$ given $W = w$.
+The researcher observes only one action profile $Y$ from the game $G$, even when there are multiple equilibria in this game.
+In order to complete the description of how $Y$ is generated, we introduce a generic form of the equilibrium selection rule.
+For a game $G$, we define the \bi{equilibrium selection rule} (denoted by $e(\cdot;G)$) to be a distribution on $\Sigma_{\mathsf{BCE}}(G)$.
 Thus, the generation of $Y$ is described as follows: